Iraq forces take oil fields, dashing Kurdish dreams

 On Tuesday morning, Iraqi forces took down the Kurdish flags that had flown over the pumping stations of the Bai Hassan and Havana oil fields and raised the national flag, an AFP photographer said.

-Kurdish technicians had halted production and fled on Monday evening before federal government troops and police entered.
+Kurdish technicians had halted production and fled on Monday evening as pro-government forces approached.

-The last Kirkuk oil field still in Kurdish hands is the smaller Khurmala field, south of Arbil, which Kurdish forces have held since 2008 and produces around 10,000 barrels per day.
+The last Kirkuk oil field still in Kurdish hands is the smaller Khurmala field, south of Arbil, which produces around 10,000 barrels per day.

-Oil exports - both from Kirkuk and from within the Kurdish autonomous region - via a pipeline through neighbouring Turkey account for a significant share of the autonomous Kurdish government's revenues.
+Oil exports through Turkey - both from Kirkuk and from within the Kurdish autonomous region - make up a major portion of the autonomous Kurdish government's revenues.

-They have always riled Baghdad which views them as a breach of the constitution under which they are a federal responsibility.
+Baghdad views them as a breach of the constitution, under which they are a federal responsibility.

-The autonomous Kurdish region is suffering a crushing economic crisis after Baghdad severed its air links with the outside world and neighbouring Iran closed its border to trade in oil products.
+The autonomous Kurdish region is suffering a crushing economic crisis after Baghdad severed its air links with the outside world and neighbouring Iran closed its border to petrochemical exports.

+Prime Minister Haider al-Abadi said on Tuesday the independence poll was now "a thing of the past".
+"Central authority must be imposed everywhere in Iraq," he told a press conference.
+"I want to be fair with all citizens."

-Iraqi President Fuad Masum on Tuesday blamed the independence poll for triggering Baghdad's operation.
+Iraqi President Fuad Masum blamed the independence poll for triggering Baghdad's operation.

-"Holding a referendum on the Kurdistan region's independence from Iraq stirred grave disagreements between the central government and the government of Kurdistan," Masum, who is himself a Kurd, said in a televised address.
+"Holding a referendum on the Kurdistan region's independence from Iraq stirred grave disagreements between the central government and the government of Kurdistan," Masum, himself Kurdish, said in a televised address Tuesday.

 That "led to federal security forces retaking direct control of Kirkuk," he said.